Panoromic-view/github-slideshow/_posts/0000-01-02-panoromic-view.md

 title: "welcome to our slide"
 ---
 Your text
-Use the left arrow go back
+Use the left arrow go back!